abenhamdine/awesome-extjs/README.md

 * [Wemerson Januario's blog](http://wemersonjanuario.com.br) - Blog by a Javascript developer (ExtJS, Laravel)
 * [Sencha Adventures](https://github.com/loiane/sencha-adventures) - A collection of resources to learn Sencha frameworks by @loiane
 * [What is ExtJS](http://whatisextjs.com/) - A blog with some interesting ExtJS examples and code snippets
+* [Coding Ideas](http://www.coding-ideas.de/category/blog/extjs/) - A blog with articles about several frameworks and some nice articles about ExtJS

 ## Tutorials, examples